Dooley Womack: Last years with the Yankees

 The Yankees, who no longer had pitchers like Whitey Ford, Allie Reynolds and Vic Raschi on their roster, were counting on Womack to perform well in the upcoming campaign. "[The days of Ford, Reynolds and Raschi] were the Golden Days in New York", said The Sun on April 23, 1968, "...now...it's time for guys like Dooley Womack to begin prospecting at Yankee Stadium."

 To begin the 1968 season, Womack posted a 5.56 ERA through his first six appearances and through his first 26 games, his ERA was 4.54.
 However, he posted a 1.61 ERA in his final 19 appearances of the season, en route to a 3–7 record with a 3.21 ERA on the year.
 In 45 appearances, he pitched 61 2/3 innings, striking out 26 batters and walking 29.
 He was not the team's main closer, as Steve Hamilton and Lindy McDaniel shared the role, though he managed to save two games and finish 36.
 He was the team's main reliever, however, leading the club in appearances and games finished, as well as intentional walks (tied, nine).
 He was fifth in the league in games finished and led the league's pitchers in fielding percentage.

 On June 3, Womack started the American League's first triple play of the season.
-Facing the Minnesota Twins in the top of the eighth inning, Twins' batter Johnny Roseboro hit a line drive back to Womack, who threw to third baseman Bobby Cox, doubling up baserunner Tony Oliva.
+Facing the Minnesota Twins in the top of the eighth inning, Twins' batter John Roseboro hit a line drive back to Womack, who threw to third baseman Bobby Cox, doubling up baserunner Tony Oliva.
 Cox then threw to first baseman Mickey Mantle, who put out baserunner Bob Allison.
-This was the last triple play the team would turn until they performed the feat on April 22, 2010 against the Oakland Athletics.
+This was the last triple play the team would turn until they performed the feat on April 22, 2010, against the Oakland Athletics.